Student Group Opportunities

 Unconfirmed Groups

-Groups may choose to show up on the day of the event to try to get a table.
-Table availability is dependent upon how many groups do not check in by the required time.
+Groups may choose to show up on the day of the event to try and get a table.
+Table availability is dependent upon how many confirmed groups do not check in by the required time.
+These are given to unconfimed groups on a first-come, first-seved basis.
+There are typically a few tables left over from confirmed group check-in, so there is still a chance your group can participate.

 Explore U & Activities Fairs Event Day Information